 - 12. Dwelling houses shall include items connected with or for the maintenance of the house, including water systems in separate buildings, furnishing water for the house.
-However, separate water wells and/or systems for other buildings or purposes must be listed as separate items. - 13.
+However, separate water wells and/or systems for other buildings or purposes must be listed as separate items.
+Solar panels must be listed as separate items. - 13.
 When property such as household goods, shop contents, tools, etc., is entered into the MUA under blanket coverage, it shall be entered at a valuation high enough to cover all property entered if maximum coverage is desired in the event of a partial loss. - 14.
 Bicycles and other yard items may be entered under lawn & garden equipment - 15.
 House contents should not be entered for less than 50% of replacement value. - 16.
 Growing nursery stock in greenhouses with a controlled environment will be covered from elements of fate.